VagnerF/Pacotes_processamento_imagens_com_python/README.md

 # Image Processing

 Description.
-The package Image-Processing is used to:
+The package Img_Processing is used to:
 ## Processing:
 - Histrogram matching
 - Structural similarity